Biconed graphs, weighted forests, and h-vectors of matroid complexes: Biconed graphs and rooted forests

 \section{Biconed graphs and rooted forests}

 We next turn to our main objects of study.
-The following notion is similar to what is suggested by Kook and Lee in \cite{KookLee2018}.
 Here we consider graphs that are finite and undirected but possibly with loops and parallel edges.
 For a graph $G$ with vertices $u,v \in V(G)$, we use $uv$ to denote the edge $\{u,v\}$.
+The following construction is similar to what is suggested by Kook and Lee in \cite{KookLee2018}.